Best Manual Walking Pads (2025 Guide)

 Cost.
 Full stop.

-• Got ~$4k+ to spare?
-Walkolution 2 is the clear winner.
+• Want the absolute best and have ~$4k+ to spare?
+Walkolution 2 is still the premium option.

-• Want a manual pad for under $1.5k?
-The SB Fitness CT250 is your best and only real option.
+• Need a manual pad right now?
+The SB Fitness CT250 (~$1k) is your only immediate option, but I'd wait for Office Walker if possible.

 • Need to keep it under $500?
-Stick with a good electric walking pad and commit to the maintenance routine.
+A good electric walking pad with regular maintenance will work, though it requires more upkeep.